PhiThai1309/application-tracker/README.md

 ### For Front-end using localhost:
 1. Ensure the back-end application is running on 'http://localhost:3000/'

 2. Clone project from Github repository (on the main branch):
 ```
 clone https://github.com/PhiThai1309/application-tracker
 ```

+> [!NOTE]
+> For simplicity, you can access to this page without cloning the project: https://application-tracker-sandy.vercel.app/

 3. Install required packages:
 ```
 npm install